 - Social distancing is critically important.

-Medical appointments are being scheduled.
-Residents may leave campus for a medical appointment and do not have to quarantine when they return.
+Residents may leave campus for a medical appointment, grocery shopping, and outside salon appointment and do not have to quarantine when they return.
+We encourage residents to go during senior hours or at times when the stores are less crowded.
 Please wear a mask and follow the safety instructions of your provider.
-Sharon Towers can provide transportation.
+Sharon Towers can provide transportation to medical appointments.

-Residents who venture out into the greater community for outside salon appointments, grocery trips, restaurant visits, etc. will not be allowed to participate in the opening of dining and vitality & well-being programs and will still be asked to quarantine from common spaces in our buildings for 14 days.
+Residents who venture out into the greater community for all other reasons, i.e., restaurant visits, general shopping (other than grocery shopping), will not be allowed to participate in the opening of dining and vitality & well-being programs and will still be asked to quarantine from common spaces in our buildings for 14 days.
 Two weeks is the approximate known incubation period for the virus.
-You may, however, leave your residence to walk outside by yourself during this quarantine time.
-If you walk outside, you must carry a mask and must not interact with other residents or staff.
+Residents may, however, leave their residences to walk outside by themselves during this quarantine time.
+If they walk outside, they must carry masks and must not interact with other residents or staff.

-We are still highly encouraging residents to stay on campus unless they have a medical appointment and utilize the services offered by Sharon Towers.
+We are still highly encouraging residents to stay on campus and utilize the services offered by Sharon Towers.
 We have put plans in place that prevent ANY resident from needing to leave our campus.
 We have gone to great lengths to bring services to the residents during this time.
 Each time a resident leaves and comes back they are putting everyone at risk.
 At this point, with COVID-19 in Charlotte, each of us should assume that everyone we come in contact with could be carrying the virus.
+If a resident decides to leave campus for a hair appointment or to go to the grocery store, we ask that he or she be transparent with friends and neighbors on campus.
+While all are still required to wear a mask on campus, some people may not be comfortable being around the resident if he or she has been to a store or appointment.
+We also ask that, if the resident is notified that a store or salon he or she has visited has a positive case of COVID that they contact Angela Rigsbee to discuss the exposure.
 We ask that all residents keep doors to their residences closed.

 Visitation (Updated 6/19/20)